codekcv/headless-commerce/README.md

 [TypeScript](https://www.typescriptlang.org/), [GraphQL](https://graphql.org/), [Apollo Server](https://www.apollographql.com/docs/apollo-server/), [Nexus](https://nexusjs.org/), [Prisma](https://www.prisma.io/),  [PostgreSQL](https://www.postgresql.org/),  [Passport](http://www.passportjs.org/)

 ## Developmennt
-Since this is a monorepo structure, we don't want the CI to build everything everytime.
+[wip] Since this is a monorepo structure, we don't want the CI to build everything everytime.
 Using CircleCI and setting up workflows for client or server that triggers on who had updated.
 When client workflow passes, it will deploy to Netlify through webhook.
 This is also good, saves time in CI building the client and move to another workflow or job.
 For server, it will be containerized with Docker and send the image to Heroku's container registry.
+Going to try github Actions too.

 ---
 ### QA (I will answer in other time)